 Puls is The Nordic Culture Fund's five-year music initiative 2017-2022 aiming to strengthen the Nordic live music scene.

-Puls is a springboard for the creation of a Nordic music network which seeks to bring musical experiences of high artistic quality to a wider Nordic public.
-It is therefore designed as:
+Puls has worked as a springboard for the creation of a Nordic music network which seeks to bring musical experiences of high artistic quality to a wider Nordic public.
+It has therefore been designed as:

 - a funding programme targeted towards concert promoters

-- a network for puls prmoters in the Nordic countries
+- a network for Puls promoters in the Nordic countries

-- work within cultural policy that collaborates with the national funding organization in all the Nordic countries
+- a work within cultural policy that collaborates with the national funding organization in all the Nordic countries